 Earn Funds For Animals With Your Recycling

-With some of the programmes, individual collectors are allowed to collect and send in recycling.
+With some programmes, individual collectors are allowed to collect and send in recycling.
 That means you can collect your recycling, and that of your family and friends.
 If you meet the minimum weight of recycling, you will earn rewards for your chosen animal cause.

 It has been hard to know what the number of animals killed so far in the Australian fires is, but HALF A BILLION has been estimated, according to sydney.edu.au.
 A huge number of additional animals are injured.
 The numbers are overwhelming animal refuges.